a2meiyap/team-6-decision-support-system/README.md

-# team-6-decision-support-system
+# Team 6's Decision Support System

-Team 6 - Decision Support System
+A web app that aims to improve students' study habits using Linear Regression!